mightyleader/Multipeer_Talk/presentation.md

 iOS developer at Kaldor
-Really excited to talk about multipeer networking Apple made it so easy to use, but powerful enough to customise
+Really excited to talk about multipeer networking Apple made it so easy to use, but powerful enough to customise I'd really like to see us make a lot more use of it

 ---
 ![fit, 270% filtered](http://cdn.macrumors.com/article/2011/03/23/095149-federighi_lion.jpg)